olivertwistor/todo-list-tools/README.md

 in.

 ## Purpose
 The purpose of this project is to provide extended features to the Remember the Milk service, for example metadata about lists such as the number of tasks per priority.

 ## Goal
 The goal of this project is to extend the Remember the Milk service in the following ways:
-* calculate the number of tasks per priority of each list
+* calculate the number of tasks per priority in each list
 * calculate the total estimated time per priority of each list
 * get a sublist from a list that is limited by a certain amount of time, for example 8 hours for a workday